: Pebblestone by Lanessa Pierce

 Oregon wine is famous for its sultry, spicy, smooth and sophisticated pinot noir — but there’s so much more to the Beaver State’s fertile wine scene.

-In recent years, the vineyards of Southern Oregon have become known for their diversity of grapes (at least 50 varieties) and their ability to produce so many exquisite types of wine: everything from warm-weather reds like syrah, merlot, cabernet sauvignon, cabernet franc, tempranillo and malbec to mouth-watering whites like pinot gris, chardonnay and viognier.
-Rosés, too, are one of the most fun ways to enjoy a sunny afternoon, and the Rogue Valley has lots of excellent varieties.
+The vineyards of Southern Oregon have become known for their diversity of grapes (at least 50 varieties) and their ability to produce so many exquisite types of wine: everything from reds like syrah, merlot, cabernet sauvignon, cabernet franc, tempranillo and malbec to mouth-watering whites like pinot gris, chardonnay and viognier and rosés, too.

-The Rogue Valley is prized for its unique terroir — warm days and cool nights, nestled between the Cascade, Siskiyou and Coastal ranges and the Pacific Ocean; the temperature flux enhances the sugar-acid balance and the flavors of the grapes.
+The Rogue Valley is prized for its unique terroir — nestled between the Cascade, Siskiyou and Coastal ranges and the Pacific Ocean, the temperature of the seasons enhance the sugar-acid balance and the flavors of the grapes.
 The hillsides here provide some of the highest elevations in the state, which means that vineyards are planted on hillsides rather than the valley floor.
 All of that means that winemakers are happily innovating, producing award-winning wine — and visitors to Grants Pass, Medford, Ashland and Jacksonville get to reap the bounty.

 Musicians play on a shaded patio.